ooyeku/Engine12/docs/api-reference.md

 try orm.update(Todo, todo);
 ```

+**Security**: All field values and the ID are bound as parameters using SQLite's `?` placeholders, preventing SQL injection.

 **Note**: Only non-null optional fields are included in the UPDATE statement.
 This allows partial updates where you only set the fields you want to change.

 #### `delete(comptime T: type, id: i64) !void`
-Delete a record by ID.
+Delete a record by ID. **Uses parameter binding for the ID to prevent SQL injection.**

 ```zig
 try orm.delete(Todo, 1);
 ```

+**Security**: The ID parameter is bound using SQLite's `?` placeholder, preventing SQL injection even if the ID comes from user input.

 ### Transactions